rguiscard/beancounter/README.md

 Find **NEW ACCOUNT** under **ACCOUNTS** menu.
 ![New Account](https://user-images.githubusercontent.com/48430375/85370517-6b027600-b561-11ea-93ac-d465dbd7a9fa.png)

 Name account according to Beancount rule.
-If nickname is available, it will be display in most of places.
+If nickname is available, it will be displayed in most of places.
 For account with existing balance, entries with `pad` and `balance` directive will be created along with `open`.
 ![Create Account](https://user-images.githubusercontent.com/48430375/85370571-7bb2ec00-b561-11ea-993d-e355c229d8ab.png)

 Create entry via **NEW ENTRY** button on top-left corner.
 It is mainly for common transaction from one account to another.
 Remember the currency for amount.